 “Fuck him,” Beth said.
 “Just fuck him.”
 Being disappointed by a man was such a damn cliché for both of them.
 Boring, boring, boring.

 I really love the knowing sound of being disappointed by a man was such a damn cliché for both of them, and am charmed by it and never bored, although Beth and Rose Ann might be.
-After the first chapter, by the way, we won’t see Beth and Rose Ann again, and James is dead, but the unlikable Theo returns at the top of the steps where the unfortunate James has already fallen scattering his manuscript:
+Beth and Rose Ann don't know it, but James is beyond disappointing them, he is dead, and the unlikable Theo returns in the flesh at the top of the steps where the unfortunate James has already fallen scattering his manuscript:

 James was there on the dirt floor at the foot of the raw plank steps.
 He was there, dead, his face engorged and blackened.
 From suffocation or from the fall?
 Had the fall killed him?
 Did he have a crushed windpipe?
 A rib bone piercing his lung?
 Or was it simply that gob of food blocking his windpipe and stealing his breath forever?